SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 What Can You Do with Sales Cloud V2 Today?

 CRM delivers $3.10 for every dollar spent when implemented well (Nucleus Research, 2024).
-Here’s where V2 delivers that return:
+Here’s where V2 delivers that return in practice.

 AI-powered insights.
-Natural language queries via Joule, opportunity summaries, activity suggestions, and email drafting.
+Natural language queries via Joule, opportunity summaries, activity suggestions, email drafting.
 Reps save 15-20 minutes daily on administrative tasks.
+That’s neat.
+Multiply that by your headcount and it adds up fast.

 Native SAP integration.
 Direct connections to S/4HANA, Service Cloud V2, SAP Commerce Cloud, Emarsys, and SAP CDP.
 No middleware for the basics.